LaboratoireMecaniqueLille/Braking_tribometer_command/doc/help.md

 And many sensors:

 * Torque-meter
-* Speed (returned by the main motor variator)
+* Speed (returned by the main motor converter)
 * 3 Axis force on the pad
 * Spring force
 * 2 Thermocouples in the disc, up to 11 in the pad
 * Position sensor for the disc and the pad

-For more detail on the harware, please refer to the [hardware help page](hardware.html)
+For more details on the hardware, please refer to the [hardware help page](hardware.html)

 Software overview
 =================
-The folder tools/ contains several scipts to perform several operations on the bench: manually driving the bench, reading sensors independatly, flashing the Labjack, etc...
+The folder tools/ contains several scripts to perform several operations on the bench: manually driving the bench, reading sensors independently, flashing the Labjack, etc...

 Each script is described in the [tools help page](tools.html)